Consensu-al/expo-template/README.md

 Environment-specific files take precedence over the default `.env` file when the corresponding environment is active.

+## Example Screens

+The template includes several example screens to help you get started:

+- **Database Example** - CRUD operations with Drizzle ORM and SQLite
+- **Validation Example** - Form validation using Zod schemas
+- **Zustand Example** - State management with persistence
+- **Markdown Example** - Rendering markdown content with theme support

+These examples demonstrate best practices for common tasks in React Native apps.
+They can be accessed from the Examples section in the app.

 ## Learn More

 - [Expo Documentation](https://docs.expo.dev/)